iamflorencejay/videojs-vtt-thumbnails/README.md

 Note: Plugin hides the default skin's mouse display timestamp on hover.

+You can see an example of the plugin in action here: https://codesandbox.io/s/videojs-vtt-thumbnails-forked-vhphsi?file=/package.json

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->